 The three most important factors to help you lose weight are calorie intake, calorie use, and diet quality.

-Calorie intake: The recommended daily calorie intake is approximately 1,600 to 2,400 calories a day for adult women and 2,000 to 3,000 calories for adult men.
+Calorie intake: The recommended daily calorie intake is approximately a day for adult women and for adult men.
 Your doctor can provide you with a range tailored to your individual health profile.

 Calorie output: Exercise is necessary to burn calories and lose weight.
 Diet changes alone don’t work well or long term.
 Moving and using up calories help the body eliminate extra weight.